yuyao-wang/MethaneFuse/README.md

 ## Citing Panopticon
-If you find this work useful, consider citing
+If you find this work useful, consider citing (coming soon!)
 ```
 PROPER BIBTEX
 ```